Houdini 20.5 Character KineFX

 Adding extra joints to the guide skeleton

-Extra joints can be added to the guide skeleton, which are used later as a reference for creating controls on the rig.
-In this example, the added joint is used downstream in a lookat rig component.
+Extra joints can be added to the guide skeleton using a Rig Attribute VOP SOP.
+These joints can then be used later as a reference for creating controls on the rig.
+In this example, the added joint is used downstream in a lookat rig component:

 Add extra joint to guide skeleton